 The GLS Application

-Upload your statement of purpose into the online application.
+Upload the statement of purpose in the "Required Supplemental Uploads" section of the online application.

 A curriculum vitae or résumé including academic background, professional and volunteer activities, and relevant experience should be uploaded into the online application.
 It is a supplement to specific information regarding employment and education supplied in the online application.